cheatsnake/shadify/README.md

 ### Takuzu

-[Takuzu](https://en.wikipedia.org/wiki/Takuzu), a.k.a.
-Binairo is an entertaining puzzle game with simple rules.
+[Takuzu](https://en.wikipedia.org/wiki/Takuzu) (a.k.a.
+Binairo) is an entertaining puzzle game with simple rules.
 All you have to do is to fill a square field of a certain size with two digits (or colors) while following three simple rules:

 1. Each column and each row must be unique
 2. Each row and each column must have an equal number of tiles of each digit